andreas-prouza/ibm-i-build/docs/pages/integration_in_your_ide.md

 Notice for Windows:<br/>
 The standard terminal is set to ```Ubuntu (WSL)``` for this project in the ```.vscode/settings.json```.<br/>
+If you prefere Cygwin, you need to change the terminal property there.<br/>
 You may need to exit the current Windows terminal in vscode to get the config in action.